Liz Truss refuses to commit to more cost-of-living support if she becomes PM

 “What I don’t believe in is taxing people to the highest level in 70 years and then giving them their own money back.
 We are Conservatives.
 We believe in low taxes.

-“We can’t get the economy growing if we have the highest tax rates for 70 years in this country.”
+Asked if the Treasury was pumping too much money into places like the site of his interview on Tuesday, near Newcastle, he said: “Yeah.”

-Earlier, Money Saving Expert’s Martin Lewis, appealed to the two contenders to bury their differences to tackle the problem problem together, warning the country was facing a “national cataclysm”.
+He added: “There are pockets of poverty that exist everywhere.
+They’re not just in big urban cities.
+They’re in small towns.
+They’re in smaller cities.
+They are in rural areas.
+There’s poverty everywhere that we need to tackle and make sure gets the investment it needs.”

-Ms Truss has been under fire from her rival after she suggested at the weekend that there should be no more “handouts”.
+Earlier, Money Saving Expert’s Martin Lewis appealed to the two contenders to bury their differences to tackle the problem together, warning the country was facing a “national cataclysm”.

-Mr Sunak has argued that her plan to scrap a hike in national insurance would do little to help the most vulnerable, giving less than £60 to workers on the national living wage and nothing at all to pensioners.
+Ms Truss has been under fire from Mr Sunak after she suggested at the weekend that there should be no more “handouts”.

 A spokesman for his campaign said: “Liz Truss has doubled down, refusing five times to say she will provide direct support for British families and pensioners this winter.